This article lists all GED® (in Iowa: HiSET) prep sites and testing centers in the Iowa City area.

 Is there a facility that we overlooked?
 Are some adjustments needed?
 We appreciate contributions that help us keep our information up-to-date, so please inform us here.

-Iowa traded the GED for the HiSET exam for the state’s HSE (High School Equivalency) testing program at the beginning of 2014.
+Iowa traded the GED for the HiSET exam for the state’s HSE (High School Equivalency) testing program.
 GED testing was offered exclusively in a computer-based format and the price nearly had doubled.
 So many states, including Iowa, made the switch to an alternative option.
 Iowa chose the HiSET (short for High Schoo Equivalency Test).
 If you wish to earn your HSE credential, make sure to become properly prepared.

 The HiSET measures (just like the GED) basic skills and knowledge at a level that may be expected of graduating high school students.
 The diploma that you will receive when you pass the HiSET exam is the equivalency to a standard high school diploma and is accepted as such by practically all employers and schools.
 More and detailed information can be found at GED (HiSET) Testing in Iowa.